ricmmartins/apache-guacamole-azure/README.md

 ## Conclusion

 Enjoy your own "jump-server environment", leveraging a high-available and scalable architecture.
 If you need more information about how to add your connections, take a look on the oficial documentation from Apache Guacamole here: [https://guacamole.apache.org/doc/gug/administration.html](https://guacamole.apache.org/doc/gug/administration.html)

+## Show your support
+Give a ⭐️ if this content helped you!